You're outside, following your typical exercise routine, when suddenly – you twist your ankle.

 Your body will need specific nutrients to keep your joints, muscles, and ligaments healthy and firm.

-So, my fifth tip on how to heal a sprained ankle faster will focus on specific food groups that are known to reduce swelling, as well as support and speed up healing of the damaged tissues.
+So, my fifth tip will focus on specific food groups that are known to reduce swelling, as well as support and speed up healing of the damaged tissues.